LionelNanchen/TWEB_UserCompare/README.md

 The informations available are:

+- Number of commits
+- Number of added lines (++)
+- Number of subtracted lines (--)
+- Ration between added and subtracted lines
+- Number of followers
+- Number of following

 The GitHub users available are:

+- LionelNanchen
+- onicoleheig
+- wasadigi
+- paulnta
+- edri
+- mraheigvd
+- kamkill01011
+- onicole

 ##General:

 This project is separated in two parts: the client and the server.

-The client that represent the frontend manages all interaction with the users and the GitHub REST API.
+The client represent the frontend.
+It manages all interaction with the users.

+The server represent the backend.
+It communicate with the GitHub REST API to recover all needed datas and make those available for the client in JSON format.

 ## How to use it ?